This position is only open to Colorado state residents.

 Ability to work effectively in both independent and team situations.

-Fluency in MS Word, MS Excel, Gmail, Google Suite, SAP, and the ability to quickly learn other software systems.
+Fluency in MSWord, MS Excel, Gmail and Google Applications, SAP, and the ability to quickly learn other software systems.

 Complete Applications must include the following documents:

-A complete CDOT Application for Announced Vacancy (please submit online using the link at the bottom of this posting).
+A complete CDOT Application for Announced Vacancy (please submit online using the green ‘APPLY’ button; the link to the job description and how to apply is located at the bottom of this announcement).

 A complete Supplemental Questionnaire (The questionnaire is part of the online application.
 You will be prompted to answer them as you are completing your online application.)